 (1) A.a.1 Percentage of waiver participants who meet financial eligibility.
 Numerator = Total number of waiver participants who meet financial eligibility.
 Denominator = Total number of waiver participants.

-Reports to State Medicaid Agency on delegated Administrative functions
+Reports to State Medicaid Agency on delegated Administrative functions If 'Other' is selected, specify:

 FMS reports